ystael/chicago-ug-math-bib/foundation.md

 If you read Apostol volume I, you know what to expect here; in fact the last two chapters of volume I reappear at the beginning here, as part of a nearly complete first course in linear algebra.
-Following that, and a good chunk of a first course in differential equations too, Apostol treats the multivariable calculus material in about 200 densely packed pages.
+Following that, and a good chunk of a first course in differential equations too, Apostol covers the multivariable calculus material in about 200 densely packed pages.
 In a sense there's nothing surprising here, except that there are so few books on this topic at this level that you'd want to keep.